Hospice Eligibility and Qualification

 Does Medicare cover all care?

 The short answer is no. While Medicare covers the costs of many different types of care that fall under the hospice care umbrella, there are stipulations in place that dictate what will and will not be covered.
-With that said, all areas that the patient needs are covered and the things they do not are meant to protect the patient and their families.
+With that said, all areas that the patient needs are covered are meant to protect the patient and their families.
 To avoid surprises, read below.

 The list of what Medicare will not cover is a bit shorter.
 Medicare will not cover any treatment that is intended to cure the terminal illness.
 Also, care from any hospice provider that wasn’t arranged by the hospice medical team is not covered.
 Unless the hospice care provider that is Medicare-approved has been officially changed, no other provider is able to administer any care.
 ALL care must be given by the medical hospice team of the certain provider.
 Furthermore, room and board are not covered, meaning rent or fees that are charged by an assisted living facility or home are paid by Medicare.
 Lastly, emergency care is not covered unless arranged by the medical hospice team.
 Any care unrelated to the terminal illness is also not covered, meaning if an emergency room visit is necessary for something not related to the patient’s illness, it will not be covered.